Category:

 United States of America

-💰 Compare Steve Kroft's Net Worth
+1. What Is Steve Kroft's Net Worth And Salary?

 What is Steve Kroft's Net Worth and Salary?

 Steve Kroft is an American news journalist who has a net worth of $30 million.
 Steve Kroft is well-known for being a longtime correspondent for "60 Minutes."
 He is the recipient of numerous Peabody and Emmy Awards for his investigative reporting.
 After completing his Master's Degree, he moved to Florida and began to establish a reputation as a hard-hitting investigative reporter.
-He caught the attention of CBS News, and began working for the station in New York in 1980.
-He went on to cover multiple high-profile stories, including the hijacking of TWA Flight 847, the Lebanese Civil War, and the assassination of Indira Ghandi, among many others.
+He caught the attention of CBS News and began working for the station in New York in 1980.
+He went on to cover multiple high-profile stories, including the hijacking of TWA Flight 847, the Lebanese Civil War, and the assassination of Indira Gandhi, among many others.
 He became a regular reporter and interviewer for "60 Minutes" in 1989.
-In 2019 it was announced that Kroft would be stepping down from 60 Minutes after the show's 30th season.
+In 2019, it was announced that Kroft would be stepping down from 60 Minutes after the show's 30th season.

 Salary